akshar-dave/akshar-dave/README.md

 - 👋 Hi, I’m @akshar-dave
 - 👀 I’m interested in react components!
-- 🌱 I’m currently learning React and Python.
+- 🌱 I’m currently learning React and Ruby.
 - 💞️ I’m looking to collaborate on frontend design and development.
 - 📫 How to reach me: Click the contact link on https://akshar-dave.web.app/